kritzikratzi/Oscilloscope/readme.md

 ### Compiling with make in Linux

+NOTE: Currently broken due to issues in the dependency ofxNative and ofxLiblaserdock also by Kritzikratzi.
+Workarounds and details in the next section.

-This is a full install including OF (thx rrolison68!)
+This is a full Ubuntu install including OF (thx rrolison68 and DJ_Level_3!)

-	cd
+	sudo apt-get install gobjc++
 	wget -c https://openframeworks.cc/versions/v0.10.1/of_v0.10.1_linux64gcc6_release.tar.gz
 	tar -zxvf of_v0.10.1_linux64gcc6_release.tar.gz
 	mv of_v0.10.1_linux64gcc6_release OF